 There are no wealth taxes other than inheritance tax.

 Employers are required to check whether employee and employer UK social security contributions have to be made for assignees to and from the UK.
 It is also essential to have the correct documents in place which confirm where social security contributions are payable.
-For example, assignees to the UK that are eligible for UK social security contribution exemptions require a certificate of coverage or A1.
-Without this document social contributions for the employee’s home country & the UK could both become payable.
+For example, assignees to the UK that are eligible for UK social security contribution exemptions require a certificate of coverage (relating to countries with which the UK hold an agreement) or Form A1 (relating to moves within the EU).
+Without this document, then strictly speaking, dual social security liabilities could arise.